 - Oat flour - I prefer to make my own oat flour, but you can use store bought as well.
 If you need these muffins to be gluten free, be sure to use certified gluten-free oat flour.
 While oats are naturally gluten free, they can become contaminated with gluten during processing, so if gluten sensitive, or celiac, make sure you use certified gluten free oat flour.
 I also recommend organic due to the high amount of glyphosate used on oats.

-- Vanilla protein powder - I really like Truvani vanilla protein, as it's a truly clean protein and doesn't have a weird texture or after taste.
+- Vanilla protein powder - I really like Just Ingredients vanilla protein, as it's a truly clean protein and doesn't have a weird texture or after taste.
 That said, you can use any vanilla, or even unflavored, protein powder.
-Plant-based protein powder is recommended.

 - Peanut butter - Be sure to use natural peanut butter (ingredients should be just peanuts, or peanuts and salt) and make sure it's drippy and not the compact peanut butter from the bottom of the jar.

-- Chocolate chips - If needing these muffins to be dairy free, be sure to use dairy free chocolate chips.
-I recommend chocolate chips that have no more than chocolate liquor/chocolate/cocoa powder, cane sugar, and cocoa butter.
+- Chocolate chips - I recommend chocolate chips that have no more than chocolate liquor/chocolate/cocoa powder, cane sugar, and cocoa butter.
 Brands that are Fair Trade certified and/or organic are even better!
 Equal Exchange and 365 Brand are great options.

-Vegan.
-I have not tested this, but you should easily be able to use flax eggs in place of the eggs (just know the protein content will be slightly less) and be sure to use a vegan protein powder.
+- Vegan.
+I have not tested this, but you should easily be able to use flax eggs in place of the eggs (just know the protein content will be slightly less), use a vegan protein powder and dairy-free chocolate chips.

 How to Make